rohitcoder/rootconf25-training-lab/README.md

 # 🧑‍💻 Rootconf 2025 Workshop: **Detecting Supply Chain Attacks at Runtime with eBPF**

 Welcome!
-In this workshop, you’ll learn how to detect **supply chain attacks** using **eBPF** — by tracing real runtime behaviors that static scanners miss.
+In this workshop, you’ll learn how to detect **supply chain attacks** using **eBPF** — by tracing runtime behaviors that static scanners miss.

 No kernel or eBPF experience needed.
 Just follow along.

 ---